jkobject/MM_DREAM/README.md

 ## Information

 This pipeline shows various simple ML models used to predict patient with Multiple Myeloma at high risk of relapse from transcriptomics profiles.
 From a comprehensive litterature review I came up with a set of genes, genesets and clinical information to use as predictors.

 3 Models are shown together with some metrics and used to define strengths and weaknesses of each.

 As always in science, there is not one definitive answer and depending on the goal one can decide to use any model's prediction.

-The default model selected for prediction is a logistic regression with elasticnet penalty an l1_ratio of 1.0 and a constraint term of 0.2
+The default model selected for prediction is a logistic regression with elasticnet penalty an l1_ratio of 1.0 and a constraint term of 0.2.

+Information about the literature review, my work schedule and process during this 10h mini-project are available in `NOTEBOOK.md`

 ## Install it